What are the best ways and the best practices for attracting better prospects for your business?

 Here are the top 11 tips to attract better prospects.

 The buyer persona is the definition of your ideal prospective customer.

 It’s important to know this now as best as possible in as many details as possible to get the best idea of who your ideal customer is.
 Lots of people think they know who their top customer is.
-It’s not enough that you automatically conclude the rich and the successful to be your ideal customer.
+It’s not enough to automatically conclude the rich and the successful to be your ideal customer.

 Unless you have a real buyer persona definition, you’re going to be clueless.
 Your messaging is going to be random and not really detailed.
-Starting with a buyer persona that goes as deep as demographics, age, location, career, job, and your revenue is going to give you the blueprint for identifying and finding your ideal customer; what they’re struggling with, what types of business challenges they’re having, and what types of objections they would have during a call.
+Starting with a buyer persona that goes as deep as demographics, age, location, career, job, and revenue is going to give you the blueprint for identifying and finding your ideal customer; what they’re struggling with, what types of business challenges they’re having, and what types of objections they would have during a call.

 You can use this template to identify your buyer persona:

 If you’re looking for the right prospects or you want to attract better prospects, define them in the best possible manner and find ways to unlock opportunities to start working with them.